visioncortex/automata.visioncortex.org/docs/03-core-concepts/05-shadow-dom.md

 ## Subflow Depth Scoping

-When the engine enters a subflow, it increments a depth counter.
-Stable and Ephemeral anchors declared in the child workflow are stored under a depth-prefixed key, keeping them isolated from parent anchors of the same name.
-Root and Session anchors are not prefixed: they are shared across all depths, so a subflow can reference the parent's main window without re-declaring it.
+Stable and Ephemeral anchors are scoped to the subflow that declares them — a child workflow's anchors do not conflict with parent anchors of the same name.
+Root and Session anchors are shared across all depths: if a subflow declares an anchor with the same name as one already mounted by the parent, the parent's cached handle is reused.
+No duplicate resolution, no duplicate element tree.